 Right around the corner from Rockefeller Center is the idyllic Bryant Park Winter Village.
 The Bryant Park Winter Village consists of over 150 pop-up boutiques and eateries, surrounding a free-to-skate ice rink.
-It’s the best place to do your holiday shopping (and your holiday eating), and it’s one of the most fun places to visit in the Northeast for the holidays.
+It’s an amazing market to do your holiday shopping (and your holiday eating), and it’s one of the most fun places to visit in the Northeast for the holidays.

 In Portland, Maine, there’s an 83% chance of a white Christmas, and this little city is full of holiday events.
 Walk through Downtown Portland to see colorful winter lights, part of an installation by artist Pandora LaCasse, or try one of Portland’s free horse and wagon rides.
 You can also take a ride on the Maine Narrow Gauge Railroad Co.’s special Polar Express-themed train rides.
 Destination: the North Pole!
 And at the Victoria Mansion, the halls are decked to the nines.

 Woodstock is the quintessential Vermont town, complete with covered bridges, idyllic bed-and-breakfasts and beautiful ski slopes.
-In addition to all of this holiday fun is the local festival, Wassail Weekend.
-During Wassail Weekend, you can tour the historic homes of Woodstock, feast at the Woodstock Inn’s Wassail Celebration Feast and learn what an old New England Christmas was like at the Billings Farm.
-The crown jewel of Wassail Weekend is the parade, which features people dressed in colorful Christmas costumes on horseback.
+Adding to all this holiday fun is the annual Wassail Weekend, a local festival where you can tour the historic homes of Woodstock, feast at the Woodstock Inn’s Wassail Celebration Feast and learn what an old New England Christmas was like at the Billings Farm.
+The crown jewel of the weekend’s events is the parade, which features people dressed in colorful Christmas costumes on horseback.
 Don’t forget to bring some Woodstock maple syrup home with you!